caseywschmid/cws-helpers/docs/Logger_Docs.md

 ## Installation

 The logger is part of the cws-helpers package.
-You can install it using either Poetry or pip.
+You can install it using pip without needing Poetry.

 ### Package Structure

-This project uses a `src` layout, which means the actual package code is in the `src/cws_helpers` directory.
-When you install the package (either via Poetry or pip), the package will be available as `cws_helpers` in your Python environment:
+The package uses a `src` layout, which means the actual package code is in the `src/cws_helpers` directory.
+When you install the package, the package will be available as `cws_helpers` in your Python environment:

 ```
 cws-helpers/